acep-uaf/sw-cf-gcs-untar/README.md

 - **FILE_EXTENSION**=`<value>`:
   - Description: The file extension that the Cloud Function checks for in the GCS bucket.
 For this function, it's typically set to `.tar.gz`.

-Ensure to set each `<value>` in the `eiedeploy.env` file appropriately before deploying the Cloud Function. **Note:** For security reasons, do not cheeck the `eiedeploy.env` with set values into a public repository such as github.
+Set each `<value>` in the `eiedeploy.env` file appropriately before deploying the Cloud Function. **Note:** For security reasons, do not cheeck the `eiedeploy.env` with values set into a public repository such as github.